sanderhahn/gotrue-postgres/readme.md

 Some columns use varchars for uuids so we convert these into the native `uuid` type.
 Use the `GOTRUE_SMTP_*` and `MAILER_AUTOCONFIRM` environment variables to enable email.

-Note that JWT's can be used and configured in ways that defeats its security features:
+Note that JWT can be used and configured in ways that defeats it's security features:
 - [No Way, JOSE!
 Javascript Object Signing and Encryption is a Bad Standard That Everyone Should Avoid](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid)

 ## CLI Admin